 "Coming of age amid the counterculture and Black Power in San Francisco, Osumare becomes a professional dancer in Europe and New York before returning home to realize her mission as an artist, activist, and thinker.
 Her memoir reveals an astonishing ability to evoke and to historicize her lived experience."--Susan Manning, author of Modern Dance, Negro Dance: Race in Motion

-"An unapologetic, rapturous travelogue detailing life, love, and an abiding mission to further the place of black dance in global histories."--Tomas F. DeFrantz, author of Dancing Revelations: Alvin Ailey’s Embodiment of African American Culture
+"An unapologetic, rapturous travelogue detailing life, love, and an abiding mission to further the place of black dance in global histories."--Thomas F. DeFrantz, author of Dancing Revelations: Alvin Ailey’s Embodiment of African American Culture

 "Osumare affirms the spiritual and tangible power for dance to teach, energize, heal, and inspire all peoples on this human journey."--Joselli Audain Deans, consultant, Black Ballerina

 Dancing in Blackness is a professional dancer’s personal journey over four decades, across three continents and twenty-three countries, and through defining moments in the story of black dance in America.
 In this memoir, Halifu Osumare reflects on what blackness and dance have meant to her life and international career.